Is hemp Derived Delta 9 Legal In America?

 We know that people may use marijuana, the federally controlled substance, depending on their state laws.
 If your state doesn’t yet allow medical or adult use, there is another way.

-Hemp and marijuana both come from the same plant, Cannabis, which naturally contains Delta-9 THC, the single cannabinoid that is under federal-control, and the main psychoactive substance in cannabis.
+Industrial hemp and marijuana both come from the same plant, Cannabis, which naturally contains Delta-9 THC, the single cannabinoid that is under federal-control, and the main psychoactive substance in cannabis.
 The amount of Delta-9 THC existent in the plant material per dry weight determines the federal-compliance of the final product.
-The 2014 Farm Bill defined the legal limit at .3% so cannabis with less than that is considered legal hemp.
+The statutory definition in the 2014 Farm Bill defined the legal federal limit at .3% on a dry weight. basis so cannabis with less than that is considered legal hemp.
 The 2018 Farm Bill expanded on this, making it clear to legal experts that all other plant material and substances derived from legally-defined hemp are also federally-compliant .

 If your state doesn’t yet allow medical or adult use, there is another way.

-Delta-9 THC is the main psychoactive substance in cannabis and may come from hemp or marijuana – remember they are the same plant and the greater or less than.3% threshold is what makes the difference.
+Delta-9 THC is the main psychoactive substance in cannabis and may come from hemp or from marijuana plants – remember they are the same plant and the greater or less than 0.3% threshold is what makes the difference.
 A cannabinoid extracted or converted from marijuana is not federally-compliant, while the same cannabinoid made from hemp is, provided that it is not synthetically-derived .
 However, the definition of synthetic has not been satisfactorily defined by authorities .
+Remember that Delta-9 THC is one among multiple cannabinoids from the cannabis plant, and is the only cannabinoid that is currently regulated by the Farm Bill.

 Believe it or not, it was once legal to grow, sell, and use cannabis in the United States, and it was OK to use morphine (an opiate) and cocaine too.
 They were all used as ingredients in patent medicines, and recreationally, in the late 1800s .
 In 1914, Congress passed the Harrison Act which banned opiates and cocaine .
 Drug prohibition was in the zeitgeist, and, when it was ratified in 1919, the 18th Amendment to the U.S. Constitution even outlawed alcohol .